JThissen/javafx-desktop-app/README.md

 # Dashboard desktop app

-A cross-platform desktop dashboard app made using java/javafx.
+A cross-platform desktop dashboard app made while learning javafx.
+The data displayed is randomly generated.

 The source files may be found at: Dashboard-desktop-app/Dashboard/src/CustomDashboard/ \
 The .jar executable may be found at: Dashboard-desktop-app/Dashboard/out/artifacts/Dashboard_jar/